satorumurmur/bibi/__src__back-compat/README.BackCompatKit.md

 1. At first, upload the new "bibi" folder to the same directory of the "bib" directory on your web server.
 2. Next, Replace "index.html" file in the "bib/i" directory on your web server with the one in the new "bib/i" folder (If you haven't customized the "index.html" file, you can simply overwrite with new one).

-Just by that, your Bibi is updated to v1.0.0, and ready to open your books via the same "https://your.server/bib/i/?book=***" style URL as before.
+Just by that, your Bibi is updated to the newest version, and ready to open your books via the same "https://your.server/bib/i/?book=***" style URL as before.
 There's no need to move EPUB data out of the "bib/bookshelf" directory.
 What's more, you can also use the new "https://your.server/bibi/?book=****" style URL to open books stored in the "bibi-bookshelf" directory (this is the default method since Bibi v1.0.0).

 If you interested in more info, read below too: